Freelancing software that helps you get paid faster.

 15. Produce your own monthly newsletter

 Providing a regular communication via email serves two useful purposes to the freelancer looking to get work.
 It helps build an email subscriber base that you can reach out to for future projects, and it helps establish you as a forward-thinking pro in your industry.
-It's not necessary to spend a fortune on mailing software; the basics will do just fine.
+It's not necessary to spend a fortune on mailing software; the basics will do just fine, what matters is building an email subscriber base.

 16. Register for freelance gig newsletters